BrightChamps Logo

 This formula gives the accuracy as a percentage.
 A smaller percent error means a more accurate result.

-What are the Types of Accuracy?
+What are the types of accuracy?

-A system’s accuracy can be classified into three types they are:
+A system’s accuracy can be classified into three types, they are:

-The accuracy of an instrument at a particular point on its scale is referred to as point accuracy.
+Point accuracy: The accuracy of an instrument at a particular point on its scale is referred to as point accuracy.
 It doesn’t represent the instrument’s overall accuracy over its whole range.
 It merely indicates that an instrument’s accuracy refers to how close its measurement is to the true value at a given time.

-The consistency of the instrument’s scale is the foundation for this kind of accuracy.
+Accuracy as percentage of scales range: The consistency of the instrument’s scale is the foundation for this kind of accuracy.
 Take a thermometer with a scale that goes up to 100°C. If it has an accuracy of ± 0.5, it means the reading could be off by up to ±0.5°C. For example, A thermometer with ± 0.5% accuracy on a 100°C scale means it can be off by up to ±0.5°C (0.005 × 100 = ±0.5 °C).
 So, any reading may be 0.5 °C.

-This accuracy metric evaluates the degree to which the measured value resembles the true value.
+Accuracy as percentage of true values: This accuracy metric evaluates the degree to which the measured value resembles the true value.
 Instruments usually have an acceptable margin of error, usually ±0.5 percent of the actual value.
 This criterion helps in assessing an instrument’s accuracy with regard to the object it is measuring.

 Professor Greenline from BrightChamps